-Without connecting your Phone System you will only be able to make phone calls between extensions phones connected to your phone system.
-To be able to make calls to the outside world you need some kind of connectivity.
-Depending on your business situation you have the following choices to interconnect your phone system to the outside world.
+Without connecting your Phone System, you will only make phone calls between extensions phones connected to your phone system.
+To be able to make calls to the outside world, you need some connectivity.
+Depending on your business situation, you have the following choices to interconnect your phone system to the outside world.
 Below you can find more information about each different Solution.

 PRI Gateways (E1)

 PRI or E1 Gateways are often deployed by bigger companies and commonly found with existing setups.
-The key advantage for E1 lines is that calls are not routed via Internet.
+The key advantage for E1 lines is that calls are not routed via the Internet.
 This setup is extremely stable and allows making and receiving phone calls even if you experience Internet problems.
 This setup is recommended for a) companies that already deploy PRI/E1 lines in their existing setup.
-Furthermore this setup is recommended for Government related bodies like Police, FireGuards, Army or Hospitals, Banks etc. due to their extremely high reliably.
-If your business is extremely dependent on highest reliability this is the way to go.
+Furthermore, this setup is recommended for Government related bodies like Police, FireGuards, Army or Hospitals, Banks, etc., due to their extremely high reliability.
+If your business is extremely dependent on the highest reliability, this is the way to go.
 PRI lines always have 30 channels that allow making 30 concurrent calls.
-Usually you can attach between 30 and 100 phone numbers to one E1 trunk.
-If your organization needs more that 100 phone number you would need to apply for a second E1 line.
+Usually, you can attach between 30 and 100 phone numbers to one E1 trunk.
+If your organization needs more than 100 phone numbers, you would need to apply for a second E1 line.

 PSTN lines are everywhere.
-Almost any company has a fixed line phone number.
-If your business has been in operation for years and your phone number has been published everywhere you don’t want to cut these.
-This is especially True for companies like delivery services that have a very high exposure of their business phone number on marketing materials, delivery trucks etc. You want to make sure that you can keep your existing phone numbers when migrating to VoIP.
-Companies that can’t effort to loose their existing phone numbers.
+Almost any company has a fixed-line phone number.
+If your business has been in operation for years and your phone number has been published everywhere, you don’t want to cut these.
+This is especially true for companies like delivery services that have a very high exposure of their business phone number on marketing materials, delivery trucks, etc. You want to make sure that you can keep your existing phone numbers when migrating to VoIP.
+Companies that can’t effort to lose their existing phone numbers.

 Mobile Gateways (GSM / 3G / 4G)